-In my next step, I added washes of Marigold all over.
+In my next step of creative mixed media painting, I added washes of Marigold all over.
 Then a thinned wash of Buttermilk.
 Notice how those vintage papers have faded way back?
 Well, they may re-appear later or not.
 I don't know where this is going yet.

 I have to fess up.
 I looked at this and said to myself, "Well, that looks like hell."
 But I do that at this stage every time I work in layers.
 But it's important to keep marching on.

 So I did.